CENTRAL COAST BUS TRIP

 PLEIN AIR PAINTING IN THE SNOW

-Some of our adventurous members joined a plein air group to paint in the snow, out of Jindabyne a few weeks ago, and got more than they bargained for.
+Some of our adventurous members joined a plein air group to paint in the snow, out of Jindabyne, and got more than they bargained for.
 A cold snap dumped falls of snow at Charlotte Pass and Dead Horse Gap over a couple of days and nights before they visited these places to paint, and there were some frozen fingers and, in one case, a leg brace requirement resulting from a tumble in the ice and snow, loaded with the paraphernalia we tend to carry.
 This painting business does have its hazards!

 Workshop with Lorna Ballantyne Epps

 Vibrant colour was happening all around when Lorna Ballantyne Epps ran an Alcohol Inks workshop at the Society Rooms on Sunday 1th September.
 Everyone came away with a number of lovely pieces as well as receiving a frame for their favourite.

 Guest artist, Mr Jim Woodbury conducted a critique of members’ paintings again for us at our monthly meeting night on 29 August.
 Jim said he was “too kind” at the previous critique and warned us to be ready for some really critical comments on this occasion— that’s not in his nature, and some of us suspected a prior arrangement when he launched into his good friend Ron (Joe) Donkin over a portrait sketch.
 All was redeemed, nonetheless, when he turned to an oil landscape of Joe’s of a quality we are more accustomed to seeing from this well-experienced painter (bottom right) !